 The purpose of this work is to investigate a minimal hard-particle system that preserves the key geometric property of a continuously degenerate close packing, while avoiding the pathological aspects associated with vanishing thickness.
 To this end, we introduce a finite-width generalization of the hard-needle model by considering tangent hard dumbbells.
 The presence of a finite transverse size alters the packing constraints in a fundamental way, leading to qualitative changes in the equation of state, orientational ordering, and correlation lengths at high pressure.

-Specifically, we study a quasi-one-dimensional (q1D) system of hard dumbbells whose centers are constrained to lie along the $x$ axis, while the particles are free to rotate in the $xy$ plane (Fig.~\ref{fig:dumbbells}).
-This geometry constitutes a natural extension of the hard-needle problem: translational motion remains effectively one-dimensional, but each particle carries a continuous orientational degree of freedom associated with its finite aspect ratio.
+Specifically, we study a quasi-one-dimensional (q1D) system of hard dumbbells whose centers are constrained to lie along the $x$ axis, while they are free to rotate in the $xy$ plane (Fig.~\ref{fig:dumbbells}).
+This geometry constitutes a natural extension of the hard-needle problem: translational motion remains effectively one-dimensional, but each dumbbell carries a continuous orientational degree of freedom associated with its finite aspect ratio.
 As in the hard-needle case, the close-packed configurations are continuously degenerate; however, the finite size of the dumbbells introduces a nontrivial coupling between positional and orientational fluctuations.